Overview

 Treat Insulin Resistance

 This is one of the interventions used by [Bredesen2014 🕮 ].
-Highly-sensitive C-Reactive Protein (hs-CRP) is a sensitive marker of inflammation.
+Highly sensitive C-Reactive Protein (hs-CRP) is a sensitive marker of inflammation.
 Since inflammation plays a significant role in neuroinflammation and consequent neurodegeneration, the root cause of elevated hs-CRP should be identified and treated.
-Treatments aimed at directly reducing hs-CRP are not likely to be useful, as they essentially "shoot the messenger" rather than addressing the problem that hs-CRP serves as a marker for.
-Approaches to lowering hs-CRP include (but are not limited to) Low-inflammatory and Oil-change diets (see above), curcumin, and optimize hygiene (especially dental).
+Treatments aimed at directly reducing hs-CRP are not likely helpful, as they essentially "shoot the messenger" rather than addressing the problem for which hs-CRP serves as a markers.
+Approaches to lowering hs-CRP include (but are not limited to) Low-inflammatory and Oil-change diets (see above), curcumin, and optimizing hygiene (especially dental).

 This is one of the interventions used by [Bredesen2014 🕮 ].
 Low Albumin/Globulin (A/G) Ratio is a marker of inflammation.
-Since inflammation plays a significant role in neuroinflammation and consequent neurodegeneration, the root cause of low A/G ratio should be identified and treated.
-Treatments aimed at directly increasing A/G ratio are not likely to be useful, as they essentially "shoot the messenger" rather than addressing the problem that low A/G serves as a marker for.
+Since inflammation plays a significant role in neuroinflammation and consequent neurodegeneration, the root cause of the low A/G ratio should be identified and treated.
+Treatments aimed at directly increasing the A/G ratio are not likely to be useful, as they essentially "shoot the messenger" rather than addressing the problem for which low A/G serves as a marker.
 Approaches to lowering the A/G ratio include (but are not limited to) Low-inflammatory and Oil-change diets (see above), curcumin, and optimizing hygiene (especially dental).

 Neurotransmitter Balancing

-Neuro Research [Hinz2015] reports that Alzheimer's disease and dementia can be benefited by balancing neurotransmitter levels in the body.
+Neuro Research [Hinz2015] reports that Alzheimer's disease and dementia can benefit from balancing neurotransmitter levels in the body.

 Please see What is Neurotransmitter Balancing? for more information.